Psalm 8: Entering the Psalm

 By Andrew Davis, PhD

 This responsibility is an important reminder when we feel helpless in the face of our present ecological crisis.
 The problems are so big, and each of us is so small.
 While acknowledging our smallness, Psalm 8 insists that it is no excuse for passivity.
-God has given us the tools we need to carry out our vocation of stewardship.
-The next time you encounter a wonder of nature or stare into the starry night sky, let the words of Psalm 8 give voice to your feeling of awe, but also inspire you to action on behalf of God’s creation.
+God has given us—humanity as a whole—the tools we need to carry out our vocation of stewardship.
+The next time you encounter a wonder of nature or stare into the starry night sky, let the words of Psalm 8 give voice to your feeling of awe but also inspire you to action on behalf of God’s creation.

-3. Does the pandemic—in its various manifestations—impact your view of this text?
+2. Does the recent experience of the Covid-19 pandemic—in its various manifestations—impact your view of this text?

 4. If you were writing the psalm today, what, if anything, might you change (add, omit, rephrase)?